-5.4 GRANTS PROGRAM METRICS/MEASURES OF SUCCESS
+5.4 GRANTS PROGRAM MEASURES OF SUCCESS

-As part of the initial launch of the Strategy, it is important that the District articulate goals and metrics of success that can be reviewed on an annual basis to help guide program implementation in subsequent years.
+As part of the initial launch of the Strategy, it is important that the District articulate measures of success that can be reviewed on an annual basis to help guide program implementation in subsequent years.
 Levels of activity, rather than income goals, will be used as performance benchmarks.
 The Grants Program and Grants Specialist will be reviewed annually in June.
-Metrics for success are:
+Measures of Success are:

-- For FY2018-19 through FY 2020-21, the Grants Program generates 25% more revenue than the average of the prior months for which data is available.
-(FY2018-19 12 months; FY2019-20 24 months; FY2020-21 and beyond 36 months).
-(See Chapter 7) - The return on investment of the Grants Program is at a minimum twice its cost and increases annually.
-(See Chapter 7) - In FY2018-19 the Grants Specialist increases the number of grants submitted from 9 to 12.
-In FY2019-20 the number of grants submitted will increase to 14 and in FY2020-21 to 16. - The Grants Specialist works with the District lobbyist to help secure at least four grants through Prop 68 in the coming three years. - The District's Grantmaking Program is operational in FY2018-19 and provides \$250,000 in grants to five partners, including at least two new partner organizations. - The results of the annual Administrative Survey will be used to evaluate year-over-year staff satisfaction with the Grants Program.
-Questions that should be asked of staffinclude: - o Is your time as a staff member being used effectively by the Grants Specialist? - Compared to a year ago, do you understand what types of grants are most suitable for your projects? - o How would you rate your working relationship with the Grants Specialist? - O What is your overall level of satisfaction with the Grants Program?
+- At the end of FY2020-21, average annual grant income will have increased from the FY2017-18 baseline (\$950,000). - At the end of FY2020-21, the number of grants submitted annually will have increased from the FY2017-18 baseline (seven grants). - The District's Grantmaking Program is operational in FY2018-19 and provides \$250,000 in grants to new partner organizations. - At the end of FY2020-21, the number of projects fully or partially funded by grants will have increased from the FY2017-18 baseline (five projects). - At the end of FY2020-21, the number of grants pursued and received with District partners will have increased from FY2017-18 baseline (one project). - The results of the annual Administrative Survey will be used to evaluate year-over-year staff satisfaction with the Grants Program.
+Questions that should be asked of staffinclude: - o Is your time as a staff member being used effectively by the Grants Specialist? - O Compared to a year ago, do you understand what types of grants are most suitable for your projects? - o How would you rate your working relationship with the Grants Specialist? - o What is your overall level of satisfaction with the Grants Program?